 - When Berners are mature, they are large dogs who like to have a job to do.
 For those reasons, it's wise—and fun—to begin obedience training early.

 - Although they're very gentle with children, Berners sometimes accidentally knock over a small child or toddler.

 - To get a healthy dog, never buy a puppy from an irresponsible breeder, puppy mill, or pet store.
-Look for a reputable breeder who tests her breeding dogs to make sure they're free of genetic diseases that they might pass onto the puppies, and that they have sound temperaments.

-One ancient breed, the Molosser, stands out as of the most versatile, well traveled, and influential in the development of a variety of Mastiff-type dogs, including Berners.
+One ancient breed, the Molosser, stands out as of the most versatile, well-traveled, and influential in the development of a variety of Mastiff-type dogs, including Berners.